microscaler/tinkerbell/README.md

 ## 📖 ADRs (Architectural Decision Records)

-All Tinkerbell design decisions are transparently documented via comprehensive [ADRs](./docs/adr).
+All Tiffany design decisions are transparently documented via comprehensive [ADRs](./docs/adr).
 This structured approach ensures clarity, informed evolution, and community alignment.

 ---

 ## 💻 Getting Started

-Check our [Documentation](./docs) to quickly set up your local Tinkerbell environment, start contributing, or explore our ADRs in detail.
+Check our [Documentation](./docs) to quickly set up your local Tiffany environment, start contributing, or explore our ADRs in detail.

 ---